Testing components that are connected with Redux is a little tricker as you

 generate with this data as we can see in the unconnected snapshots, we do see

-what information Redux is passing to the Map
+what information Redux is passing to the Map.
+The store,

 correctly.